Planeshifter/node-wordnet-magic/README.md

 #### .getAntonyms(callback)

 Retrieves an array of objects containing the antonyms (= words opposite in meaning, e.g. black and white) for the supplied word and passes it to the supplied callback function.
-The objects have three keys, the orginal *lemma*, the *synset* for which the antonym relationship exists and the *antonym* itself.
+The objects have three keys, the original *lemma*, the *synset* for which the antonym relationship exists and the *antonym* itself.

 Example: